Pet Memorials 101

 Next, in that same part of Texas, is the pet cemetery on the grounds of Texas A&M University.
 On the outside of the school's stadium sits a mini-graveyard for all of the dogs that have lived since the 1940's as the university's mascot Reveille.
 This pet cemetery was originally installed on the north end of the stadium specifically so that the dogs would always have a good view of the stadium scoreboard.
 Later, when a stadium expansion blocked the view, university officials moved the graves to another spot on the grounds and installed a scoreboard, outside the stadium, so that the dogs would still be able to get their continuous game updates.

 Moving on to other parts of America, the city of Eufaula, Alabama has a pet cemetery whose only resident is a large mouth bass named Leroy Brown.
-A local fisherman caught Leroy after a tougher-than-usual fight one day and, rather than cooking him, decided to let him live in a small tank in his home.
-The spirited fish lived a long, apparently happy, life in the tank and became a local celebrity.
+A local fisherman caught Leroy while testing a new lure he invented, rather than cooking him, decided to let him live in a small pool in his home.
+The spirited fish lived a long, apparently happy, life and was moved to a larger 38,000 gallon tank after he became a local celebrity.
 When he died, more than 800 people attended his funeral which included guest appearances from some of the nation's best known professional bass fishermen and a playing of "Bad Bad Leroy Brown" by the local high school band.
+A headstone that was specially crafted in German was erected in honor of Leroy Brown's memory.

 In Manhattan, Nevada, the local bar serves as a pet cemetery of sorts for Herman the Mouse who became famous when demolition workers removing a mobile home found him dead in the walls.
 He had apparently chewed through some live wires and electrocuted himself.
 The workers removed his body and he is now on display, complete with wires still in his mouth, at the bar.